 - Other occasional symptoms include:

-- Pruritis (itchy skin)- due to secondary bacterial, fungal, or parasitic infections
+- Pruritis (itchy skin)- due to secondary bacterial, fungal, or parasitic infections of the skin

 - Panting- due to affects on the lungs or the respiratory center in the brain